 ENVASS has a holistic approach to all matters pertaining to the environment and consequently, we ensure that every aspect impacting on the environment is taken into account.
 As part of our scientific approach to alien invasive species identification, mapping, control, and eradication – we include a biodiversity assessment on indigenous vegetation.
 Our clients are not charged extra for this as it can be done simultaneously with alien invasive surveying.
 Biodiversity assessments are important as part of an alien invasive management plan due to the threat posed by aliens to biodiversity.
 By knowing how species-diverse a particular site is, one can determine the significance of the threat by aliens and act accordingly.

-Invasive alien plants are described as species which are ‘non-indigenous’ to an area and which have been introduced from other countries either intentionally (for domestic or commercial use) or accidentally; furthermore, they have the ability to reproduce and spread without the direct assistance of people into natural or semi-natural habitats and are destructive to biodiversity and human interests (WESSA-KZN, 2008).
+Invasive alien plants are described as species which are ‘non-indigenous’ to an area and which have been introduced through anthropogenic activities from other countries either intentionally (for domestic or commercial use) or accidentally; furthermore, they have the ability to reproduce and spread without the direct assistance of people into natural or semi-natural habitats and are destructive to indigenous biodiversity and human interests (WESSA-KZN, 2008).

-Notice 3 of the National Environmental Management: Biodiversity Act 2004 (Act No, 10 of 2004) lists 379 plant species that are legally declared invasive species.
+The National Environmental Management: Biodiversity Act 2004 (Act No, 10 of 2004) together with Notice 3 of the 2016 updated NEM:BA Alien and Invasive Species List, lists 379 plant species that are legally declared invasive species.
 Each species is assigned to one of three categories based on the level of threat posed by the species and the legal status assigned to each:

 The SASS method is based on the British Biological Monitoring Working Party (BMWP) method and has been adapted for South African conditions by Dr. F. M. Chutter (1998).
 It must be noted that this method has been specifically designed to be used in low to medium flow hydrology and is not applicable for wetlands, impoundments, estuaries and other lentic habitats (Dickens & Graham 2002); furthermore, it should be noted that this method should be used with caution in ephemeral rivers as it has not been sufficiently tested in these environments.